Millennial. Californian. Episcopalian. Introvert. Pastor. Pilgrim. Chaplain. Co-learner. &c.

 I think every experience is an opportunity to learn something.
 Wondering what I can learn is the doorway to managing stress as well as charting a course for growth and health.

-I’m married to Andy, Bob and Lana are my parents, Erin is my sister.
-They are all awesome.
-Some of my most cherished teachers are Kyle, Jason, Terence, Koo, Dan, Peter, David, Geoffrey, Keith, Lee, Allan, Dale, Rick, Beverly, Shelly, Don, and Liz.
+Life is endless context.
+My family are the heart of that.
+Bob and Lana are my parents, Erin is my sister.
+They are my home.
+I’ve learned from many teachers–Kyle, Jason, Terence, Koo, Dan, Peter, David, Geoffrey, Keith, Lee, Allan, Dale, Rick, Beverly, Shelly, Don, and Liz.
+I am always listening, always exploring, always entering and celebrating the new contexts and continuations.

 * Shouldn’t have to say this, but all my opinions are my own and do not necessarily reflect those of any institutions or organizations that I represent professionally.